Jettucis/bs-tile-generator/readme.md

 # Updating the Map

+`python build_room_data.py` for the map overlay
+Copy out/links_debug.txt to https://brightershoreswiki.org/w/User:Gau_Cho/OverlayLinks and double check for broken links, or links that should redirect to a different name
-`python build_room_data.py` for the map overlay `python run_vips.py` to break up the maps into tiles Verify that you are satisfied with the generated tiles `python upload.py`
+`python run_vips.py` to break up the maps into tiles Verify that you are satisfied with the generated tiles `python upload.py`